apophis04/motorkhana_webapp/README.md

    ```

 5. **Importance of Different Routes for Drivers and Club Admin:**
-   - Different routes are crucial for maintaining data privacy, functionality control, and security.
+      It's important for drivers and the club admin to access different routes in the web app for several reasons:

+   a. **Data Privacy**: Drivers may have access to their own performance data and course information, while the club admin needs access to all drivers' data.
+Allowing drivers to access admin routes could compromise the privacy of other drivers' data.

-   - Allowing unauthorized users to access admin routes could lead to unintended changes to the system and expose sensitive information.
+   b. **Functionality Control**: The club admin may have additional functionalities, such as adding new drivers, courses, or managing overall results.
+Allowing drivers to access admin routes could lead to unintended changes to the system's configuration and data.

+   c. **Security**: Access to certain routes may involve critical operations, such as modifying the database schema or managing user accounts.
+Allowing unauthorized users (drivers) to access these routes could lead to security vulnerabilities and potential data corruption.

+   Examples of Problems if All Facilities Were Available to Everyone:
+   - Unauthorized drivers modifying or deleting their own or others' run data.
+   - Drivers accidentally altering the database schema or configuration settings.
+   - Club admin inadvertently exposing sensitive driver information to all drivers.

+To maintain data integrity, privacy, and security, it's essential to restrict access to specific routes based on user roles and permissions.